 Before she became an interpreter, Ms. Oblitas explored many worlds: she was a student of political science; she worked for UNESCO in La Paz, Bolivia; she managed a community centre in the suburbs of Paris; and she even had a brief stint as a clown!
 Over time, she was drawn to interpreting, working first as a community interpreter before graduating in 2008 from the conference interpreter training program at the Université de Genève.
 She then began her career as a free-lance conference interpreter in Paris and at the EU.
 She also taught at the Université Catholique de l’Ouest, in Angers, and at the Université de Strasbourg, and she undertook graduate studies in Quechua linguistics at the INALCO in Paris.
-Last summer, she left it all behind to join the Glendon MCI team.
+She left it all behind to join the Glendon MCI team.
 She hasn’t looked back since.

 Ms. Zhang is an active conference interpreter who has extensive experience working with Canada’s three levels of government.
 She has also interpreted for a large number of industries in the private sector, and for civil society organizations such as universities and associations.
 From September 2013 to July 2014, she worked as a Teaching Assistant at the MCI before becoming a full-time faculty member.
 Prior to relocating to Canada, she was a staff interpreter at Sinophone Interpretation, a member of Calliope in China from 2012 to 2013.
 She holds a Professional Diploma in Conference Interpreting (with Distinction) from the Shanghai International Studies University (a United Nations MoU program).